"Words fascinate me. They always have. For me, browsing in a dictionary

 http://www.languagegames.org/la/

-- A simple but addictive online word game.
+A simple but addictive online word game.
 You place letters one at a time into the left-hand grid to make as many words as you can.
 You play alongside the computer and see if you can beat the computer's score.
+[New URL]

 http://www.netspace.net.au/~bostwalk/letterbox.html